Azure/blobxfer/docs/01-installation.md

 to ensure that you have the latest version of Python, a compiler and pip.

 ### Windows
-Please install at least Python 3.5 or higher to avoid requiring a compiler.
+Please install at least Python 3.5 or later to avoid requiring a compiler.
 If you must use Python 2.7, you can download the necessary development headers and compiler [from Microsoft](http://aka.ms/vcpython27).

+### Windows Subsystem for Linux
+Please follow the same instructions for the Linux distribution installed.

 ## Installation via `pip`
 [blobxfer](https://pypi.python.org/pypi/blobxfer) is on PyPI and can be